 Note that these controllers were not designed using any optimization methods.
 The goal is to have a first estimation of the attainable performance.

-Figure 2.24: Nyquist Plot for the High Authority Controllers.
-The modulus margin is illustrated by the black circles.
+Figure 2.24: Nyquist Plot for the high authority controller.
+The minimum modulus margin is illustrated by a black circle.

-Figure 2.25: Loop gains for the High Authority Controllers.
+Figure 2.25: Loop gain for the High Authority Controller